Beasts of No Nation (film): Plot

 A young boy, Agu, lives in a small West African village with his parents and siblings, located within a "buffer zone" enforced by ECOMOG troops.
-The village is informed that the government has fallen and military-aligned rebels have seized control of the country.
-With rebel forces headed towards the village, many people flee to the country's capital for safety.
+The village is informed that the government has fallen and that military-aligned rebels have seized control of the country.
+With rebel forces headed toward the village, many people flee to the country's capital for safety.
 Agu's father buys safe transport for his wife and two youngest children, but has to stay behind with Agu and his eldest son.
 Rebel and government forces fight in and around Agu's village.
 While the rebel soldiers flee, government forces round up the remaining villagers and execute them, but Agu escapes into the jungle.

 After wandering for a while, Agu is caught up in a guerrilla skirmish.
 The Native Defense Forces (NDF), a rising rebel faction in the country, adopt Agu into their ranks.
 Agu's battalion is led by the Commandant, who takes Agu under his wing.
-Following a brutal initiation process where Agu hacks an innocent captive to death with a machete, Agu becomes a fully-fledged member of the militia.
+Following a brutal initiation process in which Agu hacks an innocent captive to death with a machete, Agu becomes a fully fledged member of the militia.
 Agu befriends another young NDF child soldier, Strika, who never speaks.
 One night, the Commandant summons Agu to his quarters and rapes him.
 Strika, another of the Commandant's rape victims, comforts him.
 Preacher, an older soldier, gives Agu brown-brown to lift his mood.
 Agu and Strika take part in a number of bloody battles and ambushes.
-During one of the raids Agu, under the influence of brown-brown, mistakes a villager for his mother.
-He exclaims that he found her and clings to her while the other members of the group declare they want to rape her.
-The woman does not recognize Agu and he calls her a witch woman.
+During one of the raids, Agu, under the influence of brown-brown, mistakes a villager for his mother.
+He exclaims that he has found her and clings to her while the other members of the group declare that they want to rape her.
+The woman does not recognize Agu, and he calls her a witch woman.
 Agu then shoots the woman while she is being raped.